The gist: For the best chance of creating a habit that sticks, focus on repetition and momentum before any other metric.

-When my wife overhead, she offered to ask a friend for a pass to the Nike employee store; living in Portland and having friends that work at Nike HQ we have easy access to big discounts on the best new gear.
+When my wife overhead, she offered to ask a friend for a pass to the Nike employee store.
+We live in Portland and have friends who work at HQ, so we have access to discounts on the best gear.
 We could get a pass in the next week or two.

-I thought about it for a second, and then I went online and immediately bought a pair of running shoes at full price and even paid a little more for faster shipping.
+I thought about it for a second then went online and bought a pair of shoes at full price.
+I even paid a little more for expedited shipping.

 Instead of going for savings—something that’s also important to me—I chose minimal down time instead.
 I was optimizing for repetition.

-If you’ve ever struggled making a new habit stick, this way of thinking could make a big difference in your success.
+If you struggle to get new habits to stick, this way of thinking could make a big difference in your success.

 Assuming you’ve picked a habit you actually care about, the culprit is in how you optimize your efforts to succeed.

 When you start a new habit, it feels like there are many things you need to do—so many steps before you can even get started.
 Take exercise for example.
-If you’ve never made that a part of your life before, here’s a list of things you might think you need to do just to get started:
+If it’s never been a habit before, here’s a list of things you might think you need to do to get started:

 - Find a gym